 Step 5 - The Wait !

 Once the decision to adopt has been reached by the family then the waiting is possibly the hardest part of the process!
-This can be extremely frustrating and we totally sympathise however mother nature is totally beyond our control and she rarely works to Lisa's diary requests.
+This can be extremely frustrating and we totally sympathise.
+However, mother nature is totally beyond our control and she rarely works to Lisa's diary requests.
 We agree earliest and latest dates as part of our instructions from you.
-If we can't fulfil our agreed timescales then of course we would let you know and offer to either (a) extend the time, or (b) offer an alternative (change of gender or colour etc) or (c) offer to return your deposit.
+If we can't fulfil our agreed timescales then of course we would let you know.
+We'll offer to either (a) extend the time, or (b) offer an alternative (change of gender or colour etc) or (c) offer to return your deposit.

 Step 6 - Email Notification and photos